ULTRONLORD/filetransfer/readme.md

 # 🛜📁Network File Transfer

 ## Overview
 Network File Transfer is a Python-based command-line tool designed to facilitate easy and secure file transfers between devices connected to the same network.
-Whether you need to share files between your computer or a coursemate especially.This project provides a safe solution.
+Whether you need to share files between your computer or a coursemate especially.
+This project provides a safe solution.

 ## Features
 - **Command Line Interface (CLI)👨‍💻:** Effortlessly transfer files through a simple and intuitive command-line interface.